 How To Prepare Your Gaming PC To Sell

-The main drawback is that selling part by part, you would have many more transactions to worry about.
-Some other pieces may go for a low amount that you may not bother.
-For example, low-quality RAM and stock fans may never be purchased.
+The main drawback is that by selling part by part, you will have many more transactions to worry about.

-Overall, deciding how to sell your computer is the most important part.
-Once you’ve decided, you should ensure that you save any data you want to a separate hard drive and then reformat and wipe the drive.
-Otherwise, you’ll be giving all of your saved files over to whoever possesses your hard drive!
+Once you’ve decided how you’ll sell your computer, make sure that you save any data you want on a separate hard drive and then reformat and wipe the drive.
+Otherwise, you’ll be giving all of your saved files over to whoever possesses your hard drive.

 Best Places To Sell Your Gaming PC

-There are multiple excellent locations to sell your gaming PC.
-These places are some of the most popular for you to check out.
+There are many fantastic places to sell your gaming PC.
+These are some of the most popular options for you to check out.

-Founded in 2010, Swappa is a user-to-user vendor selling service that focuses on legitimacy.
-There are fewer listings than in many other vendors, but you can trust each one as opposed to the scam-ridden sites that are often used.
+Swappa is a user-to-user vendor selling service that focuses on legitimacy.
+There are fewer listings than many other vendors offer, but you can trust each one as opposed to the scam-ridden sites that are often used.

-Swappa also focuses entirely on tech rather than a hodge-podge of anything others want to resale.
-Phones are the most commonly-sold item on Swappa, though laptops and computers are also common.
+This site also focuses entirely on tech rather than a hodge-podge of anything people want to resale.
+Phones are the most frequently sold item on Swappa, though laptops and computers are also common.

 Overall, Swappa is a reliable site that’s continuing to grow and focuses on legitimate sales.
 Selling your computer for parts won’t be the best choice, but if you’re selling your entire PC, Swappa is a fantastic option.

-Ebay is arguably the most popular platform to re-sale anything.
-You likely already know about this site from its massive popularity in all categories.
+Ebay is arguably the most popular platform to resell anything.
+You likely already know about this site from its massive popularity.

-Ebay is among the best places to sell anything, but there are some hazards.
-For one, due to its popularity, Ebay also commonly deals with scammers.
-It’s far from uncommon to have people trying to buy or sell phony or broken items.
+The platform is among the best places to sell anything, but there are some hazards.
+For one, due to its popularity, eBay also commonly deals with scammers.
+It’s not uncommon to have people trying to buy or sell phony or broken items.

-This also can make a sale more difficult, as people are more cautious.
+This also can make a sale more difficult since people are more cautious.
 Selling an entire computer at a good price shouldn’t take too long, but you may have to go through several buyers.

 Buyers will also often try to negotiate.
 If you’re looking for a specific price, this can become obnoxious quickly.
 For higher-priced items like a gaming PC, this problem is significantly more common.

-If you’re trying to sell your PC quickly, Ebay is a great option.
-Be careful of scammers and make sure that you’re paid before you mail out your gaming PC.
+If you’re trying to sell your PC quickly, eBay is a great option.
+Just be careful of scammers and make sure that you’re paid before you mail out your gaming PC.

 If you don’t want to deal with the hassle of communicating with buyers, then BuyBackBoss is a wonderful option.
-BuyBackBoss deals mostly in trading in smartphones of all make and model.
-However, they also deal in other used devices.
+BuyBackBoss deals mostly with trading in smartphones of all makes and models.
+They also work with other used devices.